veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ##### To determine if the user can assign other case handlers

-To find the aservice administrator within the tenant, call the following endpoint using the GET method.
+To find the service administrator within the tenant, call the following endpoint using the GET method.
 * `/tenants/{tenantId}/applications/{applicationId}/administrators`

 If the logged-in user is on the list of administrators, the administration menu will be displayed.